-- sponsored academies - academy converters
+- · sponsored academies

+- academy converters

 - free schools

 - university technical colleges

-- special schools
+- special academy schools

-- studio schools.
+studio schools

-These guidance notes use the term 'academy trusts' deliberately to avoid confusion as to the nature of the reporting entity.
-Academies do not prepare financial statements; the individual academies are the operational units or trading names of the companies that own and manage them (trusts).
-The legal requirement to prepare, have audited and file financial statements sits with the companies and arises from the Companies Act 2006.
-In this way, multi-academy trusts (MATs), which operate more than one academy, have one corporate legal entity (the company) but several operational units and trading names (the individual academies).
+These guidance notes use the terms 'academy trusts' and 'trusts' deliberately to avoid confusion as to the nature of the reporting entity.
+Academies do not prepare financial statements; the individual academies are the operational units, or trading names, of the charitable companies that manage or own them.
+The legal requirement to prepare, have audited and file financial statements sits with the charitable companies and arises from the Companies Act 2006.
+In this way multi-academy trusts (MATs), which operate more than one academy, have one corporate legal entity (the charitable company) but several operational units and trading names (the individual academies).

-The requirements to file their audited financial statements, and provide information to enable EFA and DfE to fulfil their statutory duty to prepare consolidated accounts, fall on the directors (trustees) of the companies (the trusts).
+The requirements to file their audited financial statements, and provide information to enable EFA and the department to fulfil their statutory duty to prepare their own consolidated accounts, fall on the directors (trustees) of the charitable companies (the trusts).